PDC-support/singularity-introduction/PITCHME.md

 ## Requirements

 - OpenMPI version must be the same in container and cluster
-- Compiler and version must be the same in container and cluster
 - You need to bind to the LUSTRE file system at PDC so it can be detected

 ---